bburwell/HA-Sports-Scores/README.md

   - Card-mod (https://github.com/thomasloven/lovelace-card-mod)
   - Formula One Card (https://community.home-assistant.io/t/formula-one-card/476902)

-They are all a big part of this project.
+They are all a part of this project.

 ## Setup vs Kbrowns
 My setup has changed from Kbrowns in that he uses Templates (which work for most sports) where I moved most to REST sensors.
 The reason was that NCAA conferences sometimes exhausted the limits and wouldn't return anything.
 In the sensors directory I have the sensors I populate and are broken out, where possible, by sport.